surya-tamirisa/react-interview-essentials/README.md

 Exercises to predict and debug console logs for better mastery of React behavior.
 Whether you're preparing for interviews or honing your React skills, this repository provides a hands-on approach to mastering React concepts that are frequently asked in frontend interviews.
 Perfect for developers of all levels aiming to solidify their knowledge and build confidence for technical discussions.

+### API Modules:

+Hands-on exercises focusing on real-world API integration scenarios like search, pagination, and authentication.
+Practice managing state, handling asynchronous calls with React hooks, and optimizing UI updates for better user experience.
+Perfect for mastering API-driven workflows in React for interviews or projects.

 ## Available Scripts

 In the project directory, you can run: